 - Let the person explain.
 One thing I learned from stackoverflow is that people like to ask for help before they know what help they need.
 Ask them to explain the idea as they would to a 4 year old, and they will end up better understanding the idea and see the flaws themselves, or convince you.

 - Tell them what you do.
 Remind them that a programmer, or developer, is not someone that knows if an idea is good or bad.
-What he can tell you if it is technically feasible or not.
+What he can tell you is if it's technically feasible or not.

 - Change the subject!
 Change it from being "Is it a good idea?" to "What are people with this problem you solve currently doing?"